bespector/NAG-Spark/README.md

  - Ordinary and Partial Differential Equations
  - Curve and Surface Fitting
  - Random Number Generation

+The NAG Library requires all data must be in-memory when calling NAG functions.
+As this contrasts with Spark's out-of-memory computing, the NAG Library must be call one of two ways:
+1. Break the problem up and call NAG functions on smaller datasets.
+You can either process all the data or sample from a subset.
+The results must then be aggregated together in a final reduce stage (see the NAGLinearRegression Example).
+2. Reformulate the problem using a different method (such as a Maximum Likelihood problem).
+Though this is oftentimes inefficient, this maybe the only way to solve big data problems (see NAGLogisticRegression Example).

 ### Obtaining a NAG License
 Free 60-day NAG licenses are available.
 To obtain a license, email support@nag.co.uk with the following information.